So… Six strings aren’t enough for you anymore.

 All the guitars on this list sound nice but you still cannot justify dropping the money needed to get any of them?

 The Dean C750X MRD Custom Series is here to the rescue.
-At around $375 online, this guitar has earned the Amazon’s Choice title and for good reason.
 You will be hard-pressed to find a guitar any cheaper while still getting an instrument worth keeping for years to come.

 Body and Neck